-We conducted 25 semi-structured interviews with stakeholders involved in the Live Labs and other Local Highways Authorities.
+We conducted 25 semi-structured interviews with stakeholders involved in the Live Labs 2 programme and other Local Highway Authorities.
 The interviews were conducted in two rounds, each with a specific focus.
-The first round of interviews aimed to explore the barriers and facilitators to low-carbon adoption across the seven Live Labs, while the second round of interviews were used to validate our findings from the first round with other Local Highways Authority stakeholders (not involved in the Live Labs) and solicit feedback on solutions.
-Discussions were primarily based on the interviewee's experience and/or perception of their authority's ways of working, the historic/present/planned decision-making, and the culture.
+The first round of interviews aimed to explore the barriers and facilitators to low carbon adoption across the seven Live Labs 2 projects.
+While the second round of interviews were used to validate our findings from the first round with other Local Highway Authority stakeholders (not involved in the Live Labs 2 programme) and solicit feedback on solutions.
+Discussions were primarily based on the interviewee's experience and/or perception of their authority's ways of working, the historic/present/planned decision making, and the culture.
 The interviewer's line of questioning was led by the interviewee's responses to generate unprompted discussion, followed by stimulus-led discussion to probe on other areas (e.g. procurement, legal, comms etc).

-Interview round 1 with Live Lab stakeholders Interview round 2 with Local Highways Authorities Recruitment Approach We recruited stakeholders on a rolling basis, beginning with Live Lab project leads and then using the findings to identify additional relevant stakeholders such as stakeholders in procurement, communications, and other related organisations.
-Recruitment Approach We recruited stakeholders on a rolling basis, based on recommendations from ADEPT for relevant non-Live Lab 'counterfactual' Local Highways Authority representatives to interview.
-Research questions What are the main barriers to decarbonisation across the live labs?
-What factors have facilitated successful decarbonisation across the live labs?
-What types of interventions are necessary to facilitate behaviour change towards decarbonisation across the seven live labs (and by extension, the sector)?
-Research questions 1.
-To what extent do non-Live Lab Local Highways Authorities validate the barriers to decarbonisation, surfaced from the Live Lab interviews?
-2. To what extent do non-Live Lab Local Highways Authorities support the interventions to drive decarbonisation, developed from the Live Lab LA interviews?
+Interview round 1 with Live Labs 2 stakeholders Interview round 2 with Local Highway Authorities Recruitment Approach We recruited stakeholders on a rolling basis, beginning with Live Labs 2 project leads and then using the findings to identify additional relevant stakeholders such as stakeholders in procurement, communications and other related organisations.
+Recruitment Approach We recruited stakeholders on a rolling basis, based on recommendations from ADEPT for relevant non-Live Labs 2 'counterfactual' Local Highway Authority representatives to interview.
+Research questions What are the main barriers to decarbonisation across the Live Labs 2 projects?
+What factors have facilitated successful decarbonisation across the Live Labs 2 projects?
+What types of interventions are necessary to facilitate behaviour change towards decarbonisation across the seven Live Labs 2 projects (and by extension, the sector)?
+Research questions To what extent do non-Live Labs 2 Local Highway Authorities validate the barriers to decarbonisation, which were raised in the Live Labs interviews?
+To what extent do non-Live Labs 2 Local Highway Authorities support the interventions to drive decarbonisation, developed from the Live Labs 2 local authority interviews?